nac-codes/thesis_bombing/results_attack_data.md

 These figures are remarkably close to the OSC's reported totals of 692,918 tons for the Eighth Air Force and 312,173 tons for the Fifteenth Air Force[^1].
 The slight discrepancies can be attributed to OCR error and LLM hallucinations.

-However, the data for the Royal Air Force (RAF) Bomber Command presents a significant shortfall of approximately 300,000 tons when compared to historical records.
+However, the data for the Royal Air Force (RAF) Bomber Command presents a significant shortfall of over 300,000 tons when compared to historical records.
 Our dataset records:

 - **RAF Bomber Command**: 701,245.61 tons

 In contrast, the Air Ministry reported a total of 1,066,141 tons dropped by the RAF Bomber Command[^1].
-The missing tonnage in our dataset is predominantly in the **Industrial** category, which mainly includes city area bombings.
+The missing tonnage in our dataset is predominantly in the **Industrial** category, which mainly includes city area bombings[^2].
 This discrepancy suggests that a substantial number of RAF mission records, particularly those targeting urban industrial areas, are missing from the archives utilized for our dataset.

 ### Implications for Data Analysis